hannorein/rebound/README.rst

   Directory: examples/prdrag

+* **Profiling the shearing sheet example**

+  This example demonstrates how to use the profiling tool thatcomes with REBOUND to find out which parts of your code areslow.
+To turn on this option, simple set `PROFILING=1` inthe Makefile.Note that enabeling this option makes REBOUND not thread-safe.

+  Directory: examples/profiling

 * **Restarting simulations**

   This example demonstrates how to restart a simulationusing a binary file.
 A shearing sheet ring simulation is used, butthe same method can be applied to any other type of simulation.